simonsdave/clair-cicd/README.md

   ie. security is important
 * Docker images should **not** be pushed to a Docker registry until their risk profile is understood (this is an important one)
-* the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes between code commit and automated (CD) deployment begins rolling out a change
+* CI/CD pipelines should to be fast. how fast? ideally < 5 minutes
+  between code commit and automated deployment begins
 * there should be a clear division of responsibilities between those who create a docker image (service engineer) and those who determine the risk of vulnerabilities in a docker image (security analyst)